 Basildon Park and House.
 It's a short walk up a gentle hill to the ticket office (follow the signs to the Car Park).
 You can easily have a morning, afternoon or full day out - or combine it with a visit to nearby Beale Park, also served by the same services.

-If you're coming from or via Reading, you may find it earier to get to the Park by taking the train to Goring & Streatley station.
+If you're coming from or via Reading, you may find it easier to get to the Park by taking the train to Goring & Streatley station.
 The bus runs from the station forecourt and takes around ten minutes.
 There are lifts at Goring station if you need them.
-Full details of connections are shown below.

-Or you can come back with us to Goring station at 16.50 (16.25 until 20th April 2019) and take the train back from there (they run every half hour).
+Or you can come back with us to Goring station at 16.50 and take the train back from there (they run every half hour).